6 Psychological Pricing Strategies With Examples

 Best practices in price monitoring 8.4.2021.
 Reading Time: 7 minutes

 Using psychology in pricing is not a new strategy.
 Retailers have always been using different tricks to ensure their products sell well.
-Over time, some Psychological Pricing Strategies showed better results than the others, and what was a good profit-making marketing and pricing strategy in the past, may not be so useful nowadays.
+Over time, some Psychological Pricing Strategies showed better results than others, and what was a good profit-making marketing and pricing strategy in the past, may not be so useful nowadays.

 It’s not always about being the cheapest – it’s rather how appealing your price is!
 So, don’t always rely just on competitive pricing, get creative and try to use imagination to provide psychological price points people just can’t resist!